First Year Focus

 First-Year Seminars

 Our department offers first-year seminars on a range of topics pertaining to psychology.
-Recent examples include "Music and the Mind", "The Psychology of Bullying", and "The Psychology of Weird Beliefs".
+Recent examples include "Music and the Mind", "Mental Health Diagnosis and Treatment: Psychological and Economic Themes", and "The Psychology of Weird Beliefs".

 Introduction to Psychology